Graham Virgo: As a university administrator

-He was appointed Pro-Vice-Chancellor of Education in 2014, with responsibility for developing education policy and strategy for the University.
+He was appointed pro-vice-chancellor of education in 2014, with responsibility for developing education policy and strategy for the university.
 Virgo has addressed problems of sexual misconduct within the University of Cambridge and suggested that the University may phase out the traditional academic 1st/2.i/2.ii/3rd system with a US-style GPA system in an attempt to stem grade inflation.

-In 2019, Virgo was criticised after he was reported to have said that the lack of Afro-Caribbean hairdressers in Cambridge led to fewer black students to apply to the University, although he later said his remarks had been misunderstood.
+In 2019, Virgo was criticised after he was reported to have said that the lack of Afro-Caribbean hairdressers in Cambridge led to fewer black students to apply to the university, although he later said his remarks had been misunderstood.

+In 2020, Virgo played an important role in University of Cambridge's decision to force all students to be onsite during the Covid pandemic.
+When he was asked by the representatives from Student Union "whether the University wanted to 'put students at the risk of their live'", he replied "an essential part of the Cambridge education was being in Cambridge and getting the benefits of that".

 In 2021, Virgo was criticized by Professor David Abulafia, emeritus professor of Mediterranean history at the University of Cambridge, for his support of the "Report+Support" university reporting system, which allowed users to anonymously report members of the University for 'micro-aggressions' before it was withdrawn by the University.

 Personal life

-He is keenly interested in drama and is the Vice-Chair of the dramatic society the Gamlingay Players.
+He is keenly interested in drama and is the vice-chair of the dramatic society the Gamlingay Players.

 Virgo is married to the Rev Dr Carolyn Hammond, Director of Studies in Theology and Dean of Gonville and Caius College, Cambridge.
 He has two children, Elizabeth and Jonathan.